lexman/tuttle/doc/tutorial_errors.md

 the destination.

 When we `tuttle run`, what will happen ? `tuttle` can't know for sure if the file `Les_trois_mousquetaires.zip` in the workspace is the same as the remote one.
-Well not before it downloads it.
-Therefore, `tuttle` will invalidate the file `Les_trois_mousquetaires.zip` and all its dependencies before downloading and running all the processes again...
+Not before it downloads it.
+Therefore, `tuttle` will invalidate the file `Les_trois_mousquetaires.zip` and all the *resources* that used to depend on it before downloading the file and running all the processes again...

-Therefore, we can be absolutely sure the result of the workflow's execution is the correct.
+Therefore, we have absolute guarantee that the result of the workflow's execution is the correct, and coherent with our `tuttlefile`.

-Now, if the source changes on the internet, for example because the text is still being reviewed by volunteers who compares the text to the scanned pages, it is easy to update !
+Now, if the source changes on the internet, for example because (the text is still being reviewed by volunteers)[https://fr.wikisource.org/wiki/Livre:Dumas_-_Les_Trois_Mousquetaires_-_1849.djvu] who compares the text to the scanned pages, it is easy to update !
-`tuttle run` will notice the change in the source, will invalidate every thing that depends on it and run the necessary processes again.
+If the zip file changes on line, `tuttle run` will notice the change in the *primary resource*, will invalidate every thing that depends on it and run the necessary processes again.

 ## Prevent for reprocessing too much